kmacdonald80262/macdonald_kathleen_infographic/README.md

 **Installation/Usage**<br><br>
 Load the database from the utils folder-done with PHPmyAdmin or mysql <br>

+Copy link from github and git clone the repository into your directory<br>

 Open up the project and type npm install into the console.<br>

 "npm start" in the console to start the site<br>